 Without further ado, here are the best ways to make work boots last longer:

 Dirt, mud might seem pretty harmless, but they’re also acidic and eat into the leather of your work boots if left to dry up.

 Things get worse if you store your muddy boots in a humid area that only accelerates the leather’s deterioration.

-Whenever you can, a simple brushing to remove stuck stuff on your leather work boots will do wonders to make them last even longer.
+Whenever you can, a simple brushing to remove stuck stuff such as dry mud or wet concrete on your leather work boots will do wonders to make them last even longer.